Our Mission Statement

 Aviation Institute of Maintenance helps adult students gain the skills and attitudes necessary for a meaningful entry-level career position.
 We strive to be responsive to the needs of our students, as well as businesses, industries, and government.
 We are committed to high academic standards in all curricular offerings, and we are dedicated to providing the services that support our students’ efforts to succeed.

 Core Educational Objectives

 Aviation Institute of Maintenance is dedicated to the success of our students from the moment they enroll, through the academic process, and into their professional lives after graduation.
 Our core educational objectives guide our support of student success throughout the process.

 Where It All Started

-Aviation Institute of Maintenance acquired its first campus, currently in Chesapeake, VA.
+Aviation Institute of Maintenance acquired its first campus, currently in Norfolk, VA.